sonnguy/todayweather/README.md

 use AJAX to get weather information from OpenWeatherAPI(https://openweathermap.org/api).
  3. User can find their records in search history, and can click search button to call api again.
 Can click delete button to remove the record.
- 4. If user inputs invalid city or country name, show appropriate message on UI.
+ 4. If user inputs invalid city or country name, show appropriate message on UI